bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 65°
-- Cloudy
+- Clear
-- 95% humidity
+- 94% humidity
 - 1 mph wind
-- 100% cloud cover
+- 17% cloud cover
 - 49 AQI 🟩
 - 2.96 inches of rain in the past 24 hours
 - 0.9 inches of rain expected in the next 72 hours